Selena Gomez Wore Blue Nail Polish To Relay Secret Message At ’13 Reasons Why’ Premiere?

 A post shared by Selena Gomez (@selenagomez) on

-The pop star infamously canceled the remainder of her Revival tour last fall in order to check into a rehab for 90-days to deal with her depression and anxiety issues which stemmed from her lupus diagnosis.
+The pop star infamously canceled the remainder of her Revival tour last fall to check into a rehab for 90-days to deal with her depression and anxiety issues which stemmed from her lupus diagnosis.

 Selena said herself that dealing with her depression is a “daily struggle.”
 During her speech at the American Music Awards in November after taking months off, Gomez discussed the fact that she got help when she needed it and that more people need to be able to ask for help when they are suffering.